livingdocsIO/documentation/content/reference-docs/document/metadata/_index.md

 Every metadata property has a type which is called a `metadata plugin`.
 Livingdocs offers pre-made plugins for a wide array of data types like strings, dates or references to other documents.
 Where this is not enough, it's possible to create your own metadata plugins.

-Example of a metadata object as it could be returned by the REST API:
+Example of a metadata object as it could be returned by the Public API:
 ```json
 {
   "title": "Doctor Who 2",